 350 Hp TURBO ORCAS redefine "Bad".
 In fact they are so bad their DNA has to be kept locked up in a secure facility.
 Seven second quarter miles and a trail of broken hearts is their promise.
 Perfectly happy on the street, turn up the power based on the current threat condition.
 Take no prisoners.
 Pictured above is a 113" Turbo ORCA that will fit in most stock and aftermarket frames.

 Pictured above is a 132" Super TURBO ORCA full race motor.
 Available in finless billet race cylinders with iron liners for drag racing.
-This motor is headed for Bonneville and will feature special waterjackets to prevent piston failure on an endless number of six mile long full boost passes on the long course at Bonneville.
+This motor was headed for Bonneville butwas diverted to a drag racing project.
+The Bonneville version features special waterjackets to prevent piston failure on an endless number of six mile long full boost passes on the long course at Bonneville.
 Street versions of the 132/139"Super ORCA with come with cast finned aluminum barrels.
 These motors are about one inch taller than stock so they are to be installed in racing or aftermarket frames.
 132/139" TURBO ORCAS use full race double ceramic ball bearing turbochargers rated in excess of 500hp.

 In addition we make the complete package to include the most advanced exhaust systems on the market, our Challenge series Pro Stock LSR 2-1 systems.
 These exhausts have already won AHDRA Championships.
 Other LSR 2-1 designs are available with an internal baffle and a variety of choices as to style and finish.